 Stream watershed surveys are very similar to lake watershed surveys.
 Surveyors walk and/or drive all developed areas in their assigned sectors.
-The volunteers identify nonpoint source sites and document each site on a field form.
-Each site location is described (road name, house #, # of nearest utility pole, etc).
+The volunteers identify nonpoint source sites and document each site on a field form (Appendix C).
+Each site location is described (road name, house #, # of nearest utility pole, etc.).
 This allows a site to be located by technical staff if needed.

 In addition to site location and GPS information, the following items are documented for each site: land use type, area affected, nonpoint source issue, and recommendation for problem correction.
-Nonpoint source issues assessed for stream watershed surveys are soil erosion, bacteria, nutrient and toxic sources; temperature impacts, and buffer, stream channel and culvert crossing problems.
 The form provides a menu of choices for each question so there is documentation/evaluation consistency among sites.
-Each site is also rated as high, medium or low impact - there is a scoring system to score size/amount of site, # of pollutants involved, and potential for transport to stream.
+The 'Guidance on Filling out Lake Watershed Survey Field Forms' (Appendix B) provides extensive instructions for completion of the form.
+Each site is also rated as high, medium or low impact based on a scoring system comparable to that shown in Table 5, above.